The Ellen DeGeneres Show: Reception

-The show was met with considerable success, and won 61 Daytime Emmy Awards by 2019.
+The show was met with considerable success, and won 63 Daytime Emmy Awards by 2022.
 Additionally, as the show's popularity increased, the program appeared as a plot element in the storylines of several scripted television programs, including Joey, Six Feet Under, and The Bernie Mac Show.

 Ratings

-The show averages around 4.2+ million viewers per episode, according to syndicated daytime television ratings, making it a highly viewed daytime show.
+The show averaged around 4.2+ million daily viewers per episode, according to syndicated daytime television ratings, making it a highly viewed daytime show.
 It usually only trails behind Live with Kelly and Ryan, and Dr. Phil in total viewers.
 In 2017, the show passed Live with Kelly and Ryan for the first time and trailed behind Dr. Phil.
-Following the toxic workplace allegations, the show has lost up to a million viewers.
+Following the toxic workplace allegations, the show saw a decline in viewership with a drop of up to over a million viewers in ratings.

 Awards

 The show has won a total of 63 Daytime Emmy Awards by 2022, including four for Outstanding Talk Show (2004, 2005, 2006, 2007) and seven for Outstanding Talk Show Entertainment (2010, 2011, 2013, 2014, 2015, 2017, 2019 and 2020).
 The show's first fourteen seasons surpassed the record held by The Oprah Winfrey Show, which received 47 Daytime Emmy Awards before Winfrey chose to stop submitting it for consideration in 2000.
 DeGeneres herself has won the Daytime Emmy Award for Outstanding Talk Show Host four times (2005, 2006, 2007, 2008).
 The show has also won 48 Daytime Emmys in Writing (10 total), Directing (6 total), and Technical Categories (32 total).
 It won the Genesis Award for "Best Talk Show" in 2010 and 2012.
 DeGeneres has won the People's Choice Award for "Favorite Daytime TV Host" 15 times, making her the most awarded person in the People's Choice Awards's history.

 At the 2018 Webby Awards, Heads Up!
 A Party Game from Ellen!, a video game for iOS and Android, won the People's Voice Award for "Word & Trivia".